ozmos/100-days-of-code/r1-log.md

 I got up early and started my drum machine app on codepen.
 I'm thinking I'll use a map function to create the pads.
 In the afternoon I reworked a checkio algorithm: [navigation.js](https://github.com/ozmos/javascript-algorithms/blob/master/checkio/escher/navigation.js) based on someone's recommendation.
 Discovered a new javaScript maths function: `Math.abs` which can be used to get the difference between 2 integers, previously I had made my own function to do this simple operation.

 Tried out a new git command: `git stash` which didn't go so well.
 I'll need to do a proper git tutorial at some point to learn the more intricate workings of git.

+### R1D4
+Tried working on my drum machine on codepen.
+I managed to render the keys based on a mapped array but got very stuck and frustrated trying to find a website to load sounds off directly.
+Ended up posting for help on the fcc forum.
+Really didn't get much coding done at all, just googling around.
+Really hope someone points me in the right direction on fcc.
+Pretty angry right now.